pytorch/serve/docs/large_model_inference.md

 #### Streaming response via HTTP 1.1 chunked encoding

 TorchServe's inference API supports streaming response to allow a sequence of inference responses to be sent over HTTP 1.1 chunked encoding.
-This new feature is only recommended for use case when the inference latency of the full response is high and the inference intermediate results are sent to client.
+This feature is only recommended for the use case when the inference latency of the full response is high and the inference intermediate results are sent to the client.
 An example could be LLMs for generative applications, where generating "n" number of tokens can have high latency.
 In this case,  the user can receive each generated token once ready until the full response completes.
 To achieve streaming response, the backend handler calls "send_intermediate_predict_response" to send one intermediate result to the frontend, and returns the last result as the existing style.
 For example,

 ```python
 from ts.protocol.otf_message_handler import send_intermediate_predict_response